Dimers on Riemann surfaces I: Temperleyan forests: Convergence of height function and forms

 \subsection{From partial path to the full spine.}

 As shown in \cref{lem:number_crossing}, the path $\tilde \gamma_{\tilde v}$ defined above is only a part of what is needed to compute the height function.
-Recall the notion of spine from \cref{sec:height_winding} which is just a bi-infinite path in the cover.
-As observed before, when we follow the outgoing edges in the Temperleyan forest from any given $\tilde v$, we always end up in a unique spine (since boundary loops have been added around every hole).
+Recall the notion of spine from \cref{sec:height_winding}. and that when we follow the outgoing edges in the Temperleyan forest from any given $\tilde v$, we always end up in a unique spine (since boundary loops have been added around every hole).

 Recall from \cref{lem:number_crossing} that we are interested in the winding of the path starting from $\tilde v$, and then moving along the spine to infinity or the boundary of the disc.
-Observe that the initial portion of this path is $\tilde \gamma_{\tilde v}$ (\cref{fig:gamma_tilde}) and then it moves along copies of the noncontractible loop in the component of $\tilde v$ in the Temperleyan CRSF.
+Observe that the initial portion of this path is $\tilde \gamma_{\tilde v}$ (\cref{fig:gamma_tilde}) and then it moves along copies of the non-contractible loop in the component of $\tilde v$ in the Temperleyan CRSF.
 In this section, we will call this path $ \mathsf p_{\tilde v}$ (i.e., $\tilde \gamma_{\tilde v}$ followed by a semi-infinite piece of the spine).
-Observe that this notation is in contrast to the notation used in \cref{lem:number_crossing}, where the path $\mathsf{p}_{\tilde v}$ was called $\gamma_{f}$, whereas here we emphasise that $\tilde \gamma_{\tilde v}$ denotes what is sampled from Wilson's algorithm given the special branches.
-When we apply Wilson's algorithm to sample $\tilde \gamma_{\tilde v}$, given the special branches, we may form a new noncontractible loop, in which case we have discovered a portion of a spine (the unique spine attached to $\tilde v$).
+Observe that this notation is in contrast to the notation used in \cref{lem:number_crossing}, where the path $\mathsf{p}_{\tilde v}$ was called $\gamma_{f}$, whereas here we emphasise that $\tilde \gamma_{\tilde v}$ denotes what is sampled from Wilson's algorithm given the skeleton.
+When we apply Wilson's algorithm to sample $\tilde \gamma_{\tilde v}$, given the skeleton, we may form a new non-contractible loop, in which case we have discovered a portion of a spine (the unique spine attached to $\tilde v$).
 The winding of this portion is controlled by \cref{L:winding_tail_partial}.
 However, we also need to control the winding of the rest of $\mathsf p_{\tilde v}$.
 The purpose of this section is precisely to achieve this (done in \cref{L:winding_tail}).
 We also need to control the winding of the other semi-infinite piece of the spine attached to $\tilde v$, which is done in \cref{cor:full_winding_moment}.
 Finally, if we want to control the height gap between $\tilde u$ and $\tilde v$, we need to control the winding of $\mathsf p_{\tilde u}$ around $\tilde v$ as well, which is done in \cref{lem:tildeu}.